 If you can stay indoors and do your Christmas shopping online, you might find it much easier than dashing from the cold into a store with the heating ramped up and back out again.
 Extremes in temperature can bring on hot flushes in a flash, so if you can avoid exposing yourself to them in the lead-up to Christmas, you might find that you have a far more comfortable experience Christmas shopping.
 If you do find yourself getting hot and flustered whilst out and about, try a cooling face mist with rosewater to soothe and refresh the skin, and help you to cool down.

 My Top Suggestions to Help You Through the Menopause this Festive Season:

-- Become temperature control garments (webecome.co.uk) FOR DISCOUNT CODE, SEE THE BOTTOM OF THE POST
+- Become temperature control garments (webecome.co.uk)

 - OMGTea Iced Matcha tea (omgteas.co.uk)